 - microphones, loudspeakers, megaphones, loud hailers or any other similar equipment designed to amplify the volume of speech or music, 24 hours a day

 - mains electricity or generator power for the purposes of amplification.

 - authorised H&F Council events and activities

 - premises or vehicles where these activities are permitted under their licence conditions.

 The restrictions are designed to ensure that all H&F residents and visitors can enjoy our public spaces.

-We consulted widely on this issue over Spring 2022 and the overwhelming response showed support for the renewal of the PSPO to address the issue of noise nuisance across Hammersmith Town Centre more efficiently.
+We consulted widely on this issue over winter 2021 and the overwhelming response showed that further action was necessary to address the issue of noise nuisance in Shepherds Bush more efficiently.